 - It doesn’t absorb water

-- It is resistant to salt water
+- Moreover, it is resistant to salt water

 - It has great shock- and vibration-absorbing properties